 Craig Holston serves as the firm’s Chief Operations Officer applying his knowledge and understanding of the cohesive nature across investment management, fiduciary services, client service operations and compliance.
 Craig partners with these discipline heads to monitor and continuously improve efficiencies as the company grows, while continuing to serve as an investment analyst and portfolio manager.
 Craig joined The Trust Company in 2005 as Senior Portfolio Manager following an extensive career on Wall Street as an institutional equities trader.
 Just prior to his position as COO, he spent three years as CIO leading the portfolio management team from Tampa Bay to Marco Island.
 Craig earned a Bachelor of Arts degree from Temple University and has attended New York University for continuing courses in Portfolio Management.

-Carol Boyd serves as President of the Naples market.
+Carol Boyd serves as Regional Corporate Director for The Trust Company, and served as President of The Naples Trust Company from 2013 – 2017.
+Her current role encompasses Collier and Lee Counties, further developing The Trust Company’s services toward new and existing clients.
 She joined the firm following a successful 15-year career as a top producer in Wealth Services at Northern Trust.
 She has a diverse background, which includes a dedicated medical career earlier in life.
 She later pursued a career in finance and graduated from the Graduate Trust School at Northwestern University and Cannon Trust School at the University of North Carolina.
-As an advocate of children’s causes, Carol devoted over 30 years to multiple organizations – primarily in the areas of health and education.
-She currently serves as a board member for Champions for Learning, is an active mentor for the Take Stock in Children program, and is a former co-chair of the Women of Tomorrow luncheon.
-She is also a lifetime honorary board member for Youth Haven.
+Carol has devoted over 30 years to multiple Collier County organizations, particularly those advocating for children.
+Included among them are Champions for Learning, Take Stock in Children, Youth Haven, David Lawrence Center and Community School of Naples.
+She is also a past director of the Forum Club.
 Carol earned her Masters of Science in Nursing at New York Medical College/Pace University and her Bachelor of Arts in Religion at Connecticut College.

 Michael Dreyer has more than 30 years of financial and estate planning experience working with individuals and business owners to help them meet their financial objectives.
 As President, he oversees business development, client services, community relations and is a member of the Family Office Services division.
 His expertise includes assisting clients in developing and implementing their estate plans, fulfilling their philanthropic goals in a tax efficient manner, and working with business owners on succession planning.
 Prior to joining The Tampa Bay Trust Company, Mike held an executive position with Florida Investment Advisors and the Bank of Tampa, and was a Senior Manager with PricewaterhouseCoopers in the personal financial services group.
 Mike is a CPA who is recognized as a personal financial specialist by the American Institute of CPAs.
 He earned his Masters in Business Administration degree at the University of South Florida and a Bachelors of Science degree at Florida State University.